 The BC Generations Project is British Columbia’s largest-ever health study.
 The Project follows a cohort of nearly 30,000 BC participants who volunteer their health information and biological samples to help researchers learn more about how environment, lifestyle and genes contribute to cancer and other chronic diseases.

-We are part of a national initiative – the Canadian Partnership for Tomorrow Project – to collect health information and biological samples from more than 300,000 Canadians.
+We are part of a national initiative – Canadian Partnership for Tomorrow’s Health – to collect health information and biological samples from more than 300,000 Canadians.
 In addition to British Columbia (BC), there are five other study regions currently involved: Alberta, Manitoba, Ontario, Quebec and Atlantic Canada.

 Between 2009 and 2016, the BC Generations Project has recruited nearly 30,000 BC residents aged 35-69.
 All our participants have provided baseline information including their health, diet and lifestyle, and medical and family history.
 A high percentage have also provided baseline biosamples (blood and urine) and other physical measures.